 6. Reverse proxy with SSL

 In production, never expose GLPI directly on port 80.
-Use a reverse proxy (Nginx Proxy Manager, Traefik or manual Nginx) with an SSL certificate.
+Put a reverse proxy (Nginx Proxy Manager, Traefik or manual Nginx) with a valid certificate in front:

 server {